-Where to Get a Taste of Fall in Minneapolis-St. Paul
+Where to Get a Taste of Fall in Minneapolis-Saint Paul

 The Twin Cities courts foodies of all kinds with eclectic food trucks, plentiful orchards of sweet crispy apples, classes to teach fresh kitchen techniques, and festivals devoted to everything from new wines to wild rice.
 Here are some tasty ways to savor fall!